Environmental Dependence of Self-Regulating Black-hole Feedback in Massive Galaxies: Results

 The BCG simulation remains in a state similar to the high-power mode of the MPG simulation most of the time and does not have a low-power mode.
 It is either near $P_{\rm jet} \sim 10^{44} \, {\rm erg \, s^{-1}}$ or at $P_{\rm jet} < 10^{41} \, {\rm erg \, s^{-1}}$.
 The state of extremely low power is likely to be artificial, resulting from the fact that our feedback algorithm sets AGN power to zero if there is no cold gas within the central 0.5~kpc.
 A more realistic model would include AGN power resulting from Bondi-like accretion of hot ambient gas, but jet power in that mode would be far too low to significantly affect the surrounding atmosphere.

 The lower panels of Figure \ref{fig:lx_pjet} show how the mode of AGN feedback is related to the ratio of SNIa heating to radiative cooling in the central few kiloparsecs.
+The radiative cooling for each radial shell is calculated $\sim n_e n_i \Lambda(T) dV$, where $dV$ is the volume of each radial shell and $\Lambda(T)$ is the tabulated Sutherland-Dopita cooling function (\citealt{SD1993}).
 Initially, radiative cooling in the single phase galaxy is slightly greater than SNIa heating within $\sim 5$~kpc of the center.
 Cooling of that gas fuels a $\sim 100$~Myr burst of feedback that lowers the central gas density until SNIa heating exceeds radiative cooling from $\sim 0.5$~kpc to $\sim 5$~kpc.
 AGN feedback then enters the low-power mode, fueled only by cooling of gas within $\sim 0.5$~kpc of the center.
 And that mode is sufficient to keep the single-phase galaxy in a steady state, for at least $\sim 1.5$~Gyr.

 In the multiphase galaxy, a larger initial burst of AGN power is needed to lower the atmosphere's density because its confining CGM pressure is greater.
 However, SNIa heating becomes comparable to radiative cooling at $\sim 1$~kpc by $t \approx 300$~Myr.
 The simulation then settles into the low-power feedback mode for nearly 1~Gyr.
 During that time, AGN power is less steady than in the single phase galaxy because near-equality of SNIa heating and radiative cooling at $r < 3$~kpc allows larger condensation events to intermittently feed the AGN.